Box Jump

 - 1

-Stand in front of a sturdy box with your feet shoulder-width apart.
+Stand facing a sturdy box with your feet hip-width apart and arms at your sides.

 - 2